reprogrammer/faq/_posts/2013-02-25-how-can-i-install-the-latest-stable-release-of-git.md

 ---
 layout: post-layout
-title: How can I install the latest stable release of git?
+title: How can I install the latest stable release of Git?
 tags:
 - linux
 - git